tombensve/MarkdownDoc/Docs/MarkdownDoc.md

 It does also provide a java -jar executable variant.
 The main functionality is available as a library.

-It is unfortunately written in Groovy, something I start to regret and consider a mistake.
-I might redo it in plain java later, but at the moment it is what it is.

 ### How markdown is MarkdownDoc ?

 Well, it implements the "specification" as documented on [daringfireball.net](http://daringfireball.net/projects/markdown/syntax).